StarRocks/starrocks/docs/administration/User_privilege.md

 * GRANT/REVOKE

-* Users with ADMIN privilege or GLOBAL level GRANT privilege can grant or revoke privileges to any user.
+* Users with the ADMIN privilege or GLOBAL level GRANT privilege can grant or revoke privileges to any user.
 * Users with DATABASE level GRANT privilege can grant or revoke privileges to any user for any table in a specific database.
 * Users with TABLE level GRANT privilege can grant or revoke privileges to any user for a specific table in a specific database.

 * SET PASSWORD

-* Users with ADMIN privilege or GLOBAL level GRANT privilege can set the user password.
+* Users with the ADMIN privilege or GLOBAL level GRANT privilege can set the user password.
 * Regular users can set passwords for their User Identity.
 Use the `SELECT CURRENT_USER();` command to view User Identity.
 * Users with TABLE or DATABASE level GRANT privileges cannot set passwords for existing users, but can set passwords for new users.